bentarnoff/odb-trouble/docs/components.md

 ## Missing logs and metrics

-If no logs are being emitted by the on-demand broker, check that your syslog forwarding address is correct in Ops Manager.
+If no logs are being emitted by the on-demand broker:

+1. Ensure you have configured syslog for the tile
+1. Ensure that you have network connectivity between the networks the tile is using and the syslog destination.
+If the destination is external then you will need to use the [public ip](https://docs.pivotal.io/svc-sdk/odb/0-14/tile.html#public-ip) vm extension feature available in your Ops Manager tile configuration settings.

 To verify if metrics are being emitted to the firehose: